Zak-Hussain/againstJustaism/README.md

   url={https://arxiv.org/XX}
 }
 ```
-It collects primary and secondary references to "Justaism" (pronounced "just-a-ism"), a term [coined](https://scottaaronson.blog/?p=7784) by Scott Aaronson to (pejoratively) refer to deflationary claims made by skeptics that LLMs are "just...": "next-token predictors", "function approximators", or "stochastic parrots", and thus lack some
+It collects references to "Justaism" (pronounced "just-a-ism"), a term [coined](https://scottaaronson.blog/?p=7784) by Scott Aaronson to (pejoratively) refer to deflationary claims made by skeptics that LLMs are "just...": "next-token predictors", "function approximators", or "stochastic parrots", and thus lack some
 essential cognitive capacities that humans possess.

 **We invite you to